kyma-project/kyma/docs/03-tutorials/00-observability/README.md

  ![Monitoring tutorials](./assets/monitoring-tutorials.svg)

-1. [**Deploy a custom Prometheus stack**](https://github.com/kyma-project/examples/blob/main/prometheus/README.md), in which you deploy the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack from the upstream Helm chart.
+1. [**Deploy a custom Prometheus stack**](https://github.com/kyma-project/examples/blob/main/prometheus/README.md), in which you deploy the [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus) from the upstream Helm chart.

 2. [**Observe application metrics**](https://github.com/kyma-project/examples/blob/main/prometheus/monitoring-custom-metrics/README.md), in which you redirect the `cpu_temperature_celsius` metric to the localhost and the Prometheus UI.
 You later observe how the metric value changes in the predefined 10 seconds interval in which Prometheus scrapes the metric values from the service's `/metrics` endpoint.